Busch Gardens Williamsburg: Sesame Street Forest of Fun

-Opened on April 3, 2009, Sesame Street Forest of Fun features four new children and family rides and attractions themed to Sesame Street, including a Zierer Force roller coaster named Grover's Alpine Express, Bert and Ernie's Loch Adventure flume ride, Oscar's Whirly Worms rock-n-tug-type ride, Prince Elmo's Spire, a Zamperla shot-n-drop ride a small drop tower and wet and dry play areas.
-The area also features a stage for the main show "Sunny Days Celebration" and a gift shop.
+Opened on April 3, 2009, Sesame Street Forest of Fun features four children and family rides and attractions themed to Sesame Street, as well as a stage, gift shop, and meet and greets.
 The hamlet also contains the Skyride station nearest to the Main Gate.
 The Aeronaut (first leg) of the Skyride departs to Aquitaine, France, while the Zeppelin (third leg) Skyride arrives from Rhinefeld, Germany.